callistusystan/Lecturefy_HackaMon/README.md

 # Lecturefy

 This project won first place for the Engage Category in the recent Monash Hackamon 2017.
-Project was made by Team Pineapple Bae: -
+Project was made by Team Pineapple Bae.
+The technologies used were React, Chart.js, Node.js, Express and Socket.io.

 ## Frontend
 1. Patrick Shaw